F-Yousefi/House_Price_Prediction/README.md

 ## Requirements
-This project does not need any specific requiarements.
+This project does not need any specific requirements.
 The dataset, ["Tehran (Divar.ir) House Price Prediction"](https://www.kaggle.com/code/soheiltehranipour/tehran-divar-ir-house-price-prediction), also is included in the repository.
 <br><br>